 - Go through the role requirements line by line (what sort of person they are looking for, what the role involves) and pull out the key points

-- Think about what is being said and what it means you should do in the interview
+- Think about what is being said and what questions they might ask

-- Then craft an answer using their keywords mapped onto your experience
+- Craft an answer using their keywords mapped onto your experience

-- Then think about what questions are being thrown up for you as you do this – what are you now curious about when it comes to the role?
+- Think about what questions are being thrown up for you as you do this – what are you now curious about when it comes to the role?

-The goal isn’t that you’ll be able to recite answers which match the job description word for word, but that you’ll pick up the key requirements and phrasing of the document in depth.
-This will prepare you to show that you’re right for the role by speaking to the interviewer’s needs in language they’re comfortable with during the screening.
+The goal isn’t that you’ll be able to recite answers which match the job description word for word, but that you’ll pick up the key requirements and phrasing of the document overall.
+This will help you demonstrate you’re right for the role by matching what the interviewer is looking for in language they are familiar with.

-This is also the moment to mentally re-score your enthusiasm for the job: do you really want it?
+This is also the moment to mentally reevaluate your enthusiasm for the job: do you really want it?
 What questions do you have about it?
 If you sense you’re not actually very keen or you feel like there are red flags, get ready to ask your questions to the hiring manager and the recruiter.
 If the answers don’t feel like you or you have concerns, it’s ok to discontinue in the process.
-Of course there might be times when you’re under pressure to land something – and in that case, see what you’re able to change at the offer stage.

-A job description with few details is in itself a bad sign, so if there’s nothing to hang your role mapping off that in itself should be a question mark for you.
+A job description with few details is in itself a bad sign, so if there’s nothing to hang your role mapping off, treat it as such.

 - Check Exponent, Glassdoor and Product Management Exercises for real interview questions which have been asked by tech companies in product manager interviews